 Every lidar point can have a classification code assigned to it that defines the type of object that has reflected the laser pulse.
 You can classify lidar points into a number of categories, including bare earth or ground, top of canopy, and water.
-The classes are defined using numeric integer codes in the LAS files.
+The classes are defined using numeric integer codes in the .las or .zlas files.

 The list below includes common examples of how you can benefit from editing LAS automatically:

 - Fix errors in class codes.

 - Change all classification codes currently in the LAS dataset.

 - Add or remove .las or .zlas files from a LAS dataset to increase or decrease the data area extent.